 This chapter opens with Milkman in the middle of a dense, claustrophobic forest that resembles a prison.
 This suggests the mental prison he’s in — he’s traveled across the country, to a place we’re not yet familiar with — to find gold that, we sense, may not be there at all.
 For the time, though, he’s more than happy to continue searching — his desire for wealth eclipses everything else, even something as basic as hunger.

 Milkman thinks about his journey to Danville.
 He flew in a plane, which dazzled him, though he was saddened that Guitar wasn’t coming with him.
 Guitar had wanted to join, but Milkman told him that it would be suspicious if two men were searching in the woods.
 Before saying goodbye to Guitar, Milkman explains that he needs the gold to escape from his town and family.
-Guitar replies that everyone wants the life of a black man: white man want blacks to be quiet and docile, and even other blacks — Milkman’s father, for instance — want to control black men.
-Guitar adds that many blacks live in a state of self-imposed slavery; for instance, Pilate carried the bones of a white man instead of taking his treasure.
+Guitar replies that everyone wants the life of a Black man: white men want Black people to be quiet and docile, and even other Black people — Milkman’s father, for instance — want to control Black men.
+Guitar adds that many Black people live in a state of self-imposed slavery; for instance, Pilate carried the bones of a white man instead of taking his treasure.
 Guitar recalls how nauseated he felt after his father died in a sawmill accident: his mother cheerfully accepted money from the foreman, and bought her children candy.
 He reminds Milkman that Macon has evicted him from his home.

 Morrison gives us another “flight” — a literal plane flight across the country.
 It will become significant, and poignant, that Milkman wanted Guitar to accompany him on his journey.
 For all his selfishness, Milkman isn’t all bad — he loves his friend, Guitar, in spite of the rocky relationship between Guitar and Macon.
 For his part, Guitar shows great willingness to overlook Macon’s greed, and stays friends with Milkman.
 It’s ironic that Guitar is so insightful about the self-imposed prisons in which other people put themselves when it’s clear that he and Milkman are in their own prison of this kind — they have no choice but to look for gold because of their own desires.